bingomanatee/react-picker/README.md

 respectively. https://www.npmjs.com/package/@wonderlandlabs/looking-glass-engine documents all the things you can do with the options and choices stream.
-Here is one example - you can call `myStore.streams.get('choices').preprocesws((newChoices) => {// ... redurn other choices});` to alter, when choices are updated, which choices actually land. the demo folder has one example of this in action.
+Here is one example - you can call `myStore.streams.get('choices').preprocesws((newChoices) => {// ... redurn other choices});` to alter, when choices are updated, which choices actually land.
+The demo folder has one example of this in action.

 The options stream can also be preprocessed to remove duplicates or badly formed options, sort them, or perform whatever other sanitization option you may want.

+Options are updateable on-the-fly; is is possible to update and change the options at any point by updating the options property of a Picker tag.